LukeShortCloud/rootpages/src/commands/package_managers.rst

    "autoremove", "remove unused packages"
    "history", "shows yum transactions"
    "history new", "clear out yum's history"
-   "repolist all", "show all available repositories" "repository-packages <REPONAME> list", "show all packages in a repository" "changelog", "show the change log for a package; requires the ""yum-plugin-changelog"""
+   "history undo <NUMBER>", "under an action from Yum history" "repolist all", "show all available repositories" "repository-packages <REPONAME> list", "show all packages in a repository" "changelog", "show the change log for a package; requires the ""yum-plugin-changelog"""